RaymondDashWu/style-transfer-app/README.md

 - [X] Make separate Imgur account
 - [ ] Hook up Imgur account to app
 - [ ] Check to see if requirements.txt works.
 Used pipreqs to get a cleaner file
+- [ ] Account for bad input
+- [ ] Make Imgur images public when uploaded

 Below is Vince's original README explaining how this version of style transfer works